mahmoud/sedimental/entries/running_from_software.md

 It's said that the most sure sign of privilege is ignorance.
 Jacob drives this all the way home, but not for lack of trying

 From the beginning of the talk, he considers the immediate situation.
 He disclaims most of his reputation, describes his origins as unremarkable, and points out that his biggest contributions weren't actually his.
-It's *really* not meaningful when someone at the top, who has had a successful career full of recognition, tells you they could've done better.
 Later on in the talk, while showcasing the face of the privileged programmer, the 10x archetype, the person most likely to be able to ride on their identity, he shares a chuckle at his own resemblance.

 Moving into Jacob's running-programming analogy, the anecdote got off